bobbingwide/oik-block/blocks/README.md

 To build the JavaScript code in the blocks folder you need to use npm (Node Package Manager), which is part of Node.js.

+If you don't already have it [download and install Node.js](https://nodejs.org/en/download/)

 Check what versions you have using `node -v` and `npm -v`.

 ```
 C:\Users\Herb>node -v
 v8.9.4

 C:\Users\Herb>npm -v
-5.6.0
+6.4.1
 ```

-If you don't already have it download and install Node.js.
-See https://nodejs.org/en/download/
+npm 6 is needed for building Gutenberg 4.0.0

 Then you need to install the dependencies locally.

 ```